 We’re in the process of painting each bedroom’s front door a different colour, to make it more recognisable.

-Debbie Parrett is the registered manager of Chalgrove.
+Paul Beasley is the manager of Chalgrove.

 We’ve got a great team here at Chalgrove.
 We take time to get to know our residents well – their likes and dislikes, their history and experiences.